OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 Policies defining the minimum complexity requirements of passwords, as well as approved encryption algorithms are typically set at an organisation-wide level and should be enforced consistently.
 The use of a centralised secrets management solution would help companies to enforce these policies.

 ### 2.11 Metadata: prepare to move the secret

+A secret management solution should provide the capability to store at least the following metadata about a secret:

+- When it was created/consumed/archived/deleted
+- By whom it was created (E.g. both the actual producter, as well as the engineer using the production method)
+- By what it was created
+- Who to contact when having trouble with the secret or having questions about it
+- For what the secret is used (E.g. designated intended consumers and purpose of the secret)
+- What tyep of secret it is (E.g. AES Key, HMAC key, RSA private key)
+- When it needs to be rotated if done manually

 ## 3. Continuous Integration (CI) and Continuous Deployment (CD)